MicrosoftDocs/Viva/Viva/learning/sharepoint-permissions copy.md

     - Viva Learning ingests up to 1000 files as learning objects.
 A Viva Suite or Viva Learning license is required to ingest more than 1000 files as learning objects.
     - The order in which files are ingested:
         - The first 1000 items with earliest last modified date will be ingested
-        - For example, if a customer has items A, B, and C, and they created or uploaded them in the sequence A, B, and C, then the earliest last modified date will belong to A, followed by B, and then C. Therefore, when restricted to only two items, we would have only included A and B in our collection and C would be discarded.
+        - For example, if a customer has items A, B, and C, and they created or uploaded them in the sequence A, B, and C, then the earliest last modified date belongs to A, followed by B, and then C. Therefore, when restricted to only two items, we would have only included A and B in our collection and C would be discarded.

 - **What can I do if my content is not visible?**
     1. Go to the SharePoint site added in the **Admin tab** > **Manage provider** > **SharePoint**.